Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  */
 @ServiceMethod(returns = ReturnType.SINGLE)
 public Void deleteDigitalTwin(String digitalTwinId, RequestOptions options)

 /**
  * Deletes a digital twin.
 All relationships referencing the digital twin must already be deleted.
+ *
+ * @param digitalTwinId The id of the digital twin.
+The id is unique within the service and case sensitive.
+ * @param context Additional context that is passed through the Http pipeline during the service call.
+ * @return The Http response
+ */
+@ServiceMethod(returns = ReturnType.SINGLE)
+public Response deleteDigitalTwinWithResponse(String digitalTwinId, Context context)

+/**
+ * Deletes a digital twin.
+All relationships referencing the digital twin must already be deleted.